SiarheiBalabanovich/job-tracker/README.md

 ## Overview:
-## This is a full-stack job tracking application developed as a way to challenge myself and expand my skills in both frontend and backend development.
+## This is a full-stack Job Tracker App https://job-tracker-two.vercel.app/ developed as a way to challenge myself and expand my skills in both frontend and backend development.
 The project showcases my ability to build a fully functional application, including client and server components.

 ## Key Features:
 1. Job Management: Ability to add, edit, view, and delete job listings.